mazambaloch7/Flutter_NoteBook_24/README.md

 Let start...

-thanks for watching ...see you in next video
+thanks for watching ...see you in next time...in the next video I'll create that part of the video

+This is second part of this series... let continued from previous part...I've completed at that part....